What is Economic Efficiency?

 Economic Efficiency Formula

 In economics, the concept of efficiency most commonly used is that of Pareto Efficiency.
 The efficiency measure is named after Vilfredo Pareto, an Italian engineer and economist.
-An allocation is Pareto efficient if it is impossible to make someone better off without making someone else worse off.
+An allocation is Pareto efficient if it is impossible to, from that point, make someone better off without making someone else worse off.
 An outcome is said to be Pareto inefficient if it is possible to make at least one agent better off without making any other agent worse off.

 1. Pareto efficiency in individual consumption